TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-07-25-experiment-how-i-replaced-symfony-di-with-laravel-container-in-ecs.md

 <br>

-This is typically part of `bin/ecs` file, where we create container and fetch console application to run a console command, e.g.: `bin/ecs check src`.
+This is typically part of the `bin/ecs` file, where we create a container and fetch a console application to run a console command, e.g., `bin/ecs check src`.

 <br>